gnuradio/hugo-website/content/blog/2023-07-23-GRC-standalone-week-7/index.md

 hello,

-So the main focus of this week was to store the information during runtime so that the info is accessible in a proper format.
+So the main focus of this week was to store the information during runtime so that it is accessible in a proper format.

-So the workflow manager was set to store information with chainmaps, where we store each parameters with the corresponding workflow id, like so.
+So the workflow manager was set to store information with chainmaps, where we store each parameter with the corresponding workflow id, like so.

 ```
 class WorkflowManager(Element):